rzk-lang/sHoTT/src/STYLEGUIDE.md

   the actual construction of the definition.
 If the construction does not fit on a single line, by which we mean fit within our stipulated 80-character limit, we immediately insert a new line after the walrus separator.
-Note, in particular, to avoid excessive indentation we do **not** indent the code an extra level in this case.
+Note, in particular, to avoid excessive indentation we do not indent the code an extra level in this particular case.

-### Trees and your constructions
+### The tree structure of constructions

 In the Rzk language, every construction is structured like a tree, where each operation can be seen as a branching point.
 We use indentation and